Dabhol Power Company: The infrastructure development

 Starting in the mid-1990s, Unocal and its partners planned to build a 1,000 mile gas pipeline from Turkmenistan to Multan, in Pakistan at a cost of about $2 billion.
 Also considered was a route from Iran to Multan which was seen as feasible due to Iran's huge oil and gas reserves.
-However, In 1996 when the Sanctions against Iran were imposed, the FBI blocked the plan, and it was forcibly cancelled.
+However, In 1996 when the sanctions against Iran were imposed, the FBI blocked the plan, and it was forcibly cancelled.
 A proposed 400 mile extension from Multan to New Delhi would bring some of the gas into India's network of gas pipelines at a cost of $600 million.

 A sea route from Gwadar, Pakistan, to Dabhol, India, was never considered despite both locations being coastal towns.

 Financing

 In 1992, Enron approached the government of Maharashtra with the idea of setting up a 2,184 Megawatts LNG powered plant at Dabhol, Ratnagiri.
-LNG for the project would be imported from Qatar through a 20 year contract with Enron, and the electricity produced would be purchased by the Government of Maharashtra for 20years.
+LNG for the project would be imported from Qatar through a 20 year contract with Enron, and the electricity produced would be purchased by the Government of Maharashtra for 20 years.

 However, the World Bank found issues with the feasibility of the project and hence refused to give a loan for the same.
 Instead the project was financed by Enron, Bechtel, GE and five major lenders, one of which was located in India: